'zip': advanced compression techniques for developers

 Excluding files and directories

-option allows you to specify patterns for files or directories to exclude.
+specify patterns to exclude.

 For example, to exclude all .git

-zip -r archive.zip project_directory -x "*.git/*"
+zip -r archive.zip project_directory -x "*.git/*" "*.tmp" "*.temp" "node_modules/*"

-You can exclude multiple patterns:
+You can combine multiple patterns using wildcards:

-zip -r archive.zip project_directory -x "*.git/*" "*.DS_Store"
+zip -r archive.zip project_directory -x "*.git/*" "*.DS_Store" "*/.env" "*/dist/*" "*/build/*"

 Adjusting compression levels